nesi/research-developer-cloud/docs/user-guide/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 !!! info
     If you require an external connection to this instance then a floating IP is required.
 The article

-    Assign Floating IP to an Instance via the Dashboard will detail the requirements to complete this.
+    [Manage Floating IPs via the Dashboard](manage-floating-ips-via-the-dashboard.md) will detail the requirements to complete this.